-In my book Sounding Composition, Composing Sound, I discuss student work in each of the interchapters, or what I call "Reverberations."
+In my book Sounding Composition, I discuss student work in each of the interchapters, or what I call "Reverberations."
 Reverberation is an acoustic design term that refers to the persistence of sound in an environment after the original source of the sound has ceased.
 It can occur in large, resonant spaces like cathedrals or caves, and it is also possible to create the effect of reverberation with technologies like digital audio editing tools and guitar amps or pedals.
 The lingering sounds of the recorded electric guitar strums in the sound clip below exemplify this phenomenon.
 Similarly, the assignments and student examples I write about in the interchapters represent the persistence and blending together of ideas from the chapters that preceded them.
-With my students' permission, here I share some of the media associated with their example projects.
-This media is intended to give readers a fuller sense/experience of the student work I examine and should be considered in relation to the commentary provided in the book.
+With my students' permission, on this site I share some of the media associated with their example projects.
+This media is intended to give readers a fuller sense of the student work I examine and should be considered in relation to the commentary provided in the book.

 [Image: A close-up photograph of a stainless steel "Reverb" nob on a guitar amp.
 There is a tiny circular outlet for a microphone to the right of the nob.]